 St. Vincent warns of volcanic eruption, orders evacuations

-SAN JUAN, Puerto Rico (AP) — Authorities in the eastern Caribbean island of St. Vincent said Wednesday they believe an active volcano is in danger of exploding and have ordered mandatory evacuations.
+SAN JUAN, Puerto Rico (AP) — Authorities on the eastern Caribbean island of St. Vincent said Thursday they believe an active volcano is in danger of erupting and have ordered mandatory evacuations.

-The island’s emergency management office switched the alert level to red and said the first cruise line will arrive after nightfall to evacuate those who live near the La Soufriere volcano.
-It was not immediately clear how many people would be evacuated, where the ship would take them or if they would remain temporarily aboard.
+The island’s emergency management office switched the alert level to red as officials prepared to evacuate people who live near La Soufriere volcano and place them aboard cruise ships, send them to nearby islands or take them to shelters elsewhere in St. Vincent that are outside the danger zone.

+Roughly 16,000 people live in the red zone and will need to be evacuated, Erouscilla Joseph, director of the University of the West Indies’ Seismic Research Center, told The Associated Press.

-Prime Minister Ralph Gonsalves said in a press conference that people have to be vaccinated if they go aboard a cruise ship or are granted temporary refuge in other nearby islands.
+Prime Minister Ralph Gonsalves said in a press conference that people have to be vaccinated if they go aboard a cruise ship or are granted temporary refuge in another island.
+He said two Royal Caribbean cruise ships are expected to arrive by Friday and a third one in the coming days, as well as two Carnival cruise ships by Friday.
+Islands that have said they would accept evacuees include St. Lucia, Grenada, Barbados and Antigua.

+“Not everything is going to go perfect, but if we all cooperate … we will come through this stronger than ever,” Gonsalves said.

-Gonsalves said he was talking to other Caribbean governments to accept people’s ID cards if they don’t have a passport.
+He noted that he was talking to Caribbean governments to accept people’s ID cards if they don’t have a passport.

 “This is an emergency situation, and everybody understands that,” he said.